 Hackers no longer fit the outdated stereotype of lone individuals typing furiously in a dark room.
 Today, hacking has evolved into a multi-layered threat.
-Devices that connect to the internet have become prime targets.
-From smartphones to smart TVs, any internet-connected gadget can be exploited.

 Cybercriminals have grown more advanced.
 They use social engineering, malware, network intrusions, and zero-day exploits.
 The digital world is no longer safe by default.
 Devices, once passive tools, now serve as entry points.